influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/flux-in-dashboards.md

   )
 ```

 ### Custom template variables
 <dt>
 Chronograf does not yet support the use of custom template variables in Flux queries.
 </dt>

+## Using Flux and InfluxQL
+Within individual dashboard cells, the use of Flux and InfluxQL is mutually exclusive.
+However, a dashboard may consist of different cells, each using Flux or InfluxQL.